Go Back

 Instructions

-• If the breasts are large and thick, slice them into 3 slices horizontally, or otherwise just slice them in half.
-Place a clean cloth or a large freezer bag over the chicken and pound them with a meat tenderiser.
-Season both sides of the chicken with salt and pepper.
+• If the chicken breasts are large and thick, slice them into three thinner pieces, or slice them in half if they are smaller.
+Place the chicken between baking paper or a larger freezer bag, then gently pound with a meat tenderiser until an even thickness.
+Season both sides with salt and pepper.

-• You'll need 3 flat bowls or large plates sides.
-In one bowl, lightly whisk the eggs together.
-Place flour in the second bowl, and panko breadcrumbs in the last bowl.
+• You’ll need three flat bowls or large plates.
+Lightly whisk the eggs in one bowl, place the flour in the second bowl, and the panko breadcrumbs in the third.

-Working 1 or 2 pieces of chicken pieces at a time, place chicken in the flour, then shake off any excess.
-Dip the floured chicken into the egg, then shake off any excess.
-Cover the chicken all over in panko breadcrumbs, then shake off any excess.
-Pile the crumbed chicken on a plate for frying.
+• Working with one or two pieces of chicken at a time, coat the chicken in flour and shake off any excess.
+Dip it into the egg, again shaking off any excess, then coat it evenly in the panko breadcrumbs.
+Shake off any loose crumbs and place the crumbed chicken onto a plate, ready for frying.

-Fry 2 pieces of chicken at a time, for around 3-4 minutes on each side.
-I like to turn them a few times so they get a nice, even golden colour.
+• Fry two pieces of chicken at a time for around 3 to 4 minutes on each side or until cooked through.
+Turn them a few times during cooking to achieve an even, golden colour.

-• Once the mixture is smooth, add the onion powder, salt, cheddar and parmesan cheese.
-Stir until the cheese has melted, and the sauce is smooth.
-Have a taste, and add more salt or pepper to your liking if needed.
-If not used immediately, the sauce will develop a skin, to help prevent this, place clingfilm (plastic wrap) directly over the entire surface of the sauce.
+• Once smooth, add the onion powder, salt, cheddar and parmesan.
+Stir until the cheese has fully melted and the sauce is smooth and creamy.
+Taste and adjust the seasoning with extra salt or pepper if needed.
+If the sauce is not used immediately, it may develop a skin.
+To prevent this, place cling wrap or plastic film directly onto the surface of the sauce.

 Notes

-(NOTE 3) Tasty Cheese - I used Tasty cheddar cheese, but you could swap Tasty for any type of melting cheese, such as Swiss, Monterey Jack, Gruyere and all kinds of cheddar.
-If possible, freshly grate the cheese as this will make for a smoother sauce.
+(NOTE 3) Tasty cheese - I used tasty cheddar cheese, but you can swap it for any good melting cheese such as Swiss, Monterey Jack, Gruyere, or other types of cheddar.
+If possible, grate the cheese fresh, as this helps create a smoother, creamier sauce.

 Leftovers - Allow the Chicken Schnitzel to cool completely at room temperature, then transfer them into a sealed container and store them in the fridge for up to 3 days.
 When frozen, they'll keep for 3 months.